 With so many to pick from, how do you know which is right for your vehicle?
 It’s important to determine – what is HOAT coolant and how does it differ from OAT?

-In this guide, we discuss the valuable properties of coolant.
-We also analyze the HOAT variety to determine if it’s the right option for your vehicle.
+In this guide, I discuss the valuable properties of coolant.
+I also analyze the HOAT variety to determine if it’s the right option for your vehicle.

 What is HOAT Coolant?

-HOAT means Hybrid Organic Acid Technology or Hybrid OAT.
-This coolant type is a combination of OAT (Organic Acid Technology) with IAT (Inorganic Acid Technology).
+HOAT means Hybrid Organic Acid Technology, or Hybrid OAT.
+This coolant type is a combination of OAT (Organic Acid Technology) and IAT (Inorganic Acid Technology).
 While it is normally yellow in color, you can also find it in purple, blue, pink or turquoise.

 What Does Coolant Do?